Did You Catch These Superstar

-You're bound to recognise countless actors starring in the fourth season of Black Mirror.
+You're bound to recognize countless actors starring in the fourth season of Black Mirror.
 But two of the series' most famous participants may have completely passed you by.

 The first episode of season 4, USS Callister, features several familiar faces, including How I Met Your Mother's Cristin Milioti, Chewing Gum's Michaela Cole, Westworld's Jimmi Simpson, and Fargo and Friday Night Lights alum Jesse Plemons.
 Pay close attention, and you'll also notice cameos from two well-known celebrities — both of whom have special connections to Plemons.